nateforsyth/nateforsyth.github.io/_posts/2024-02-10-server-sent-events-in-asp-net-core-8-react.md

 tags: [job search, asp.net core, web api, server sent events, react, repository pattern]
 ---

 It's no secret that I lost my job before Xmas, with that comes the need to interview and complete take-home projects.
 This blog post is intended to provide an overview of the project, some trials and tribulations, and a bit of detail revolving around my implementation.
-This is not intended to be a tutorial, but feel free to answer any questions.
+This is not intended to be a tutorial, merely a readme of sorts to be linked to the repo, but feel free to ask any questions below.

-# Server Sent Events in ASP.NET Core 8 and React
+## A simple Messaging App with ASP.NET Core back-end

 This was a project to support my job search.